 Great coaches build relationships that make individuals feel valued and understood.
-They take the time to evaluate strengths, provide ongoing guidance, and connect on a level that builds trust.
-“In order to achieve this, you must genuinely know your team to tap into their strengths and understand how to best support them,” shares Lynn Maloney, VP of People Solutions at IMPACT Group.
+They take the time to evaluate strengths, provide ongoing guidance and connect on a level that builds trust.
+“To have such strong relationships with employees, you must genuinely know your team.
+You need to tap into their strengths and understand how to best support them,” shares Lynn Maloney, vice president of people solutions at IMPACT Group.

 However, focusing on efficiency might keep you from investing time in the relationship.
 “It’s proven that stronger relationships deliver higher engagement and commitment in company success,” Lynn shares.
 “Engagement is a huge competitive advantage for your company.”
 In fact, engaged employees are:

 - 87% less likely to leave the organization

 - 38% more likely to have above-average performance

 - 65% more likely to recommend their company’s product

 - Take 3.5 fewer sick days per year on average

 Knowing your team members as individuals enables you to intersect their interests with organizational needs.
 We refer to this as the connecting role to goal in our leadership development programs.
 “Coaches analyze their team to determine where strengths can best be utilized,” comments Lynn.
 “The leader as coach makes this an ongoing practice by recognizing each person’s abilities and aligning them with the right projects.”
 When employees clearly understand how their role fits into the bigger picture, they are more engaged.
 When individuals see how their involvement directly impacts the company’s performance, they see themselves as vital to organizational success.
 This is empowering.